bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 If a document to be indexed can be decomposed into parts that differ in orders of magnitude, they can be indexed separately.
 For example, a document may have a title, keywords, picture alt texts and summary along with its textual body.

-In certain cases, it could be feasible to handle the smaller subsets with full replication that can also offer a live preview in search results.
+In certain cases, it could be feasible to handle the smaller subsets with full replication that can also offer a 0RTT live autocomplete and live preview in search results

 ### Normalization

 * Stop words should be removed.
 * Case folding
-* Stemming
+* Accent folding
+* Stemming: store the root in place of or in addition to the word (with lower weight)
 * Try to find word compositions and add their individual constituents with a lower weight to the index

 ### n-grams